SofieBiosciences/SoftwareStandards/README.md

 git commit -m"Merging #xyz into the next release" git push
 ```
+8. Follow the deployment SOP, note this is a pre-release.

 #### Deploying the next version
 Deploying changes to production will depend on the project.
 This document outlines the deployment process for Elixys, as it is our main product.
 For SPN deployment procedures, follow Heroku Deployments section in the [SPN README](https://github.com/SofieBiosciences/SPN/blob/master/README.md)

-SPN will host **all** downloadable versions of Elixys.
+SPN will host the most stable version of Elixys.
 To view the version list go to https://www.sofienetwork.com/github/releases/.
+Internal users may use: https://www.staging-spn.com/github/releases/ to look at all the pre-releases.
 You must have a username and password to SPN in order to access this portion of site.
 Without SPN credentials, you may still download the installer and get the latest version of Elixys.

 Assuming you are on a Windows OS
 1. http://sofienetwork.com/github/latests_installer_exe?os=windows